![6 Steps to Winter Preparedness for Business [+ Checklist]](https://www.alertmedia.com/wp-content/uploads/2021/11/Blog-WinterStorm-Prep-1024x536.jpg)

 Don’t let your holiday plans and end-of-year goals distract you from the approaching threats of winter weather.
-Make sure you complete all the items on your winter preparedness checklist so you can rest easy knowing your team is ready for whatever storms are on the horizon.
+Complete all the items on your winter preparedness checklist so you can rest easy knowing your team is ready for whatever storms are on the horizon.

 See how Austin Pets Alive! navigates emergency situations with so many lives hanging in the balance.

-Whether your organization is a small business or a large-scale enterprise, emergency preparedness is key to mitigating potential disruptions.
+Emergency preparedness is key to mitigating potential disruptions, whether your organization is a small business or a large-scale enterprise.
 You want to check off all your preparation tasks long before the forecast calls for snow, and you can simplify this process with a winter preparedness checklist—which you can download for free here.

 Steps in Your Winter Preparedness Checklist

-From physical winter storm preparations to ensuring employees have access to all the information they need during a winter event, here are six preparation steps you can take to protect your business all season long.
+From physical winter storm preparations to ensuring employees have access to all the information they need during a winter event, here are six steps to protect your business all season long.

 1. Assess your risks

 There are several hazards of winter weather that businesses need to consider.
 It’s not just icy roads and snow accumulation.
-An increased likelihood of structural stress and damage, dangerous fire activity, and slip and fall injuries are just a few of the cold-weather risks businesses.
+A few of the cold-weather risks businesses face are an increased likelihood of structural stress and damage, dangerous fire activity, and slip and fall injuries.

-The first step in your winter preparedness checklist is to assess your organization’s unique risks.
-You must take into consideration where your employees live, where your offices are located, what industry you operate in—even how your employees work.
-All of these factors will inform your threat assessment and prioritization of preparedness plans
+The first step in your winter preparedness checklist is assessing your organization’s risks.
+You must consider where your employees live (including those who are distant and working remotely), where your offices are located, what industry you operate in—even how your employees work.
+All of these factors will inform your threat assessment and prioritization of preparedness plans.

 Winter weather threats